-- (42) Students are expected to make arrangements to attend scheduled examinations or assessments at the designated time regardless of their normal commitments, including but not limited to normal work and carer duties, and personal travel or social arrangements. - (43) This section describes processes for students to follow when they have an unavoidable commitment that prevents them from participating in an assessment or examination scheduled during the Final Assessment Period held following each teaching period. - (44) Students who require an alternative time or date for any tests or other point-in-time scheduled assessment event to be held during a teaching period should in the first instance discuss options available to them with their Subject Coordinator.
-If no alternative options are available, they should consider whether their circumstances warrant an application for Special Consideration. - (45) When a student cannot undertake a scheduled examination or assessment in the Final Assessment Period because of special and foreseeable circumstances, they may apply for an Alternative Assessment Schedule (AAS) using the online form.
-Such circumstances include if, at the scheduled time of the assessment or examination, a student: - a. will be on armed services duty, on a jury or appearing in court, on duty as an emergency services employee or an emergency services volunteer; - b. will be observing a holy day or religious event; - c. is scheduled to sit an examination at another institution at the same time on the same date where La Trobe University is not their primary institution; - d. will be participating in a state, national or international sporting, artistic, cultural, academic or civil event; - e. is scheduled to sit an official VCAA examination as part of their VCE studies on the same date; - f. will be participating in a placement as part of their La Trobe course. - (46) Students who have an examination or assessment scheduled on a Saturday or non-University recognised public holidays in the Final Assessment Period may also apply for an AAS where they do not have access to their normal child-care arrangements. - (47) Applications for AASs should normally be lodged a minimum of 10 business days prior to the commencement of the Final Assessment Period. - (48) When any student (including a student with a LAP) is unable to attend a scheduled examination or assessment due to an acute medical or unavoidable, unforeseen life event they should apply for Special Consideration.
+- (34) Students are expected to make arrangements to attend examinations at the scheduled time regardless of their normal commitments, including but not limited to normal work and carer duties, and personal travel or social arrangements. - (35) When a student is unable to attend a scheduled examination due to an acute medical or unavoidable, unforeseen life event they should apply for Special Consideration. - (36) When a student cannot sit a scheduled examination because of special and foreseeable circumstances, they may apply for an Alternative Examination Arrangement (AEA) using the online form.
+Such circumstances include if, at the scheduled time for the examination, a student: - a. will be on armed services duty, on a jury or appearing in court, on duty as an emergency services employee or an emergency services volunteer; - b. will be observing a holy day or religious event; - c. is scheduled to sit an examination at another institution at the same time on the same date where La Trobe University is not their primary institution; - d. will be participating in a state, national or international sporting, artistic, cultural, academic or civil event; - e. is scheduled to sit an official VCAA examination as part of their VCE studies on the same date; - f. has in place a Learning Access Plan that includes provision for alternative scheduling of examinations; - g. will be undergoing a foreseeable medical event such as hospitalisation for surgery. - (37) Students who have an examination scheduled on a Saturday or non-University recognised public holidays may also apply for an AEA where they do not have access to their normal child-care arrangements. - (38) Applications for AEAs should normally be lodged a minimum of 10 working days prior to the commencement of the examination period.